 SECTION 1.
 Purpose

 SECTION 1.1.
 The School’s discipline policy sets out the rules of student behavior applicable to all students and the procedures for imposing discipline on students who violate these rules.
 In general, discipline is designed to correct a student’s misconduct and to encourage the student to be a responsible citizen of the School community.
-Disciplinary actions will be in proportion to the severity of the unacceptable behavior, its impact on the school environment, the student’s age and grade level, the student’s previous discipline history, and other relevant factors.
+Disciplinary actions will be in proportion to the severity of the unacceptable behavior, its impact on the school environment, the student’s age and grade level, and other relevant factors.

 The disciplinary process may include due consideration of student support services that may be available through the school, the school system, other public entities, or community organizations.
-Where feasible, the School prefers to reassign disruptive students to alternative educational settings rather than to suspend or expel such students from school.
+Where feasible, the School will reassign students exhibiting disruptive behaviors to alternative educational settings temporarily rather than to suspend or expel such students from school.

 Parental notification and parental involvement are essential to any effort to modify a student’s inappropriate behavior.
 The intent of this policy will only be effective if parents and guardians, teachers, and school administrators work together to improve student behavior and enhance academic performance.

-The Board authorizes the immediate removal of a student upon a finding by a School Leader that the student poses a threat of harm to self or others, as evidenced by the prior conduct of such student.
+The Board authorizes the immediate removal of a student upon a finding by a School Leader that the student poses a threat of harm to others, as evidenced by the reliable report or student behavior.
 Any such removal will be subject to the appropriate due process procedures and in accordance with law.

 No student may be confined in an unattended locked space except in an emergency situation while awaiting the arrival of law enforcement personnel.
-This incident will be documented and the legal guardian will be notified as soon as possible (before the end of the school day).
 For the purpose of this policy, a student is unattended if no person has visual contact with the student, and a locked space is a space that the student cannot reasonably exit without assistance.

 SECTION 2.
 Enforcement